douglasdavis/pygram11/README.md

 pip install git+https://github.com/douglasdavis/pygram11.git@master
 ```

+To ensure OpenMP acceleration in a build from source, read the OpenMP
+section of the docs.

 **Note**: For releases older than v0.5, when building from source or
 PyPI, `pybind11` was required to be explicitly installed before
 `pygram11` (because `setup.py` used `pybind11` to determine include